CGRM/CGRM-DMC/README.md

 # CGRM-DMC

-Collection of scripts to help manager CGRM-DMC database.
+Collection of scripts to help manage CGRM-DMC database.

 ## Scripts